Matthew Goldmark

 2 PM - 3 PM Wednesday & by Appointment

-Matthew Goldmark (PhD Hispanic Studies, University of Pennsylvania) is Assistant Professor of Spanish, specializing in colonial Latin American studies.
-His recent book, Forms of Relation: Composition and Kinship in Colonial Spanish America (University of Virginia Press, 2023), studies conceptions of family in early Latin America and Spain.
+Matthew Goldmark (PhD Hispanic Studies, University of Pennsylvania) is Assistant Professor of Spanish, specializing in Latin American studies.
+His recent book, Forms of Relation: Composition and Kinship in Colonial Spanish America (University of Virginia Press, 2023), studies conceptions of family in Latin America and Spain.
 His research has appeared in the Revista Canadiense de Estudios Hispánicos, Colonial Latin American Review, and GLQ.
 In 2018, he received the award for the “Best Article in Colonial Latin American Studies by a Junior Scholar” from the Colonial Section of the Latin American Studies Association.

 See the interview “Authors Corner with Matthew Goldmark” on his book Forms of Relation.